xkollar/xkollar.github.io/data/posts/2026-02-15-yelling-at-ai.markdown

 Did it feel wrong?
 It did to me.
 Why?
 I'll try to answer.
 For myself.

-Let's put aside whether it works or no. We could ask the same question about yelling at people, but that's a different conversation.
+Let's put aside whether it works or not.
+We could ask the same question about yelling at people, but that's a different conversation.

 The first objection raised when I discuss this topic (with matrix-based and